 Booking procedure and payment options

 Once a booking has been arranged I will require the full amount to confirm the booking a minimum of 48 hours prior to the session.

 Methods of payment:

-- Paypal invoice or card payment (this will add 5% to the bill)
+- Paypal invoice or card payment (this will add 5% to the bill) usually for first booking

 - Cheques or cash can be send or delivered to the following address: Bodyworks Clinic, 15, High Street, Chalfont St Peter, Bucks SL9 9QE)